marwano/filewatcher/README.rst

 filewatcher
 ===========

-Class that can watch the a list of paths for any changes in their subdirectories.
+watch paths for any changes in their subdirectories.

 Installation
 ------------